mulle-objc/mulle-objc-runtime/dox/load/LOAD.md

 ## +load in mulle-objc-runtime

-The **mulle-objc-runtime** supports classes, that depend on a superclass and protocol classes and it supports categories, that additionaly depend on other categories of the same class.
+The **mulle-objc-runtime** supports classes, that depend on a superclass and protocol classes and it supports categories, that additionally depend on other categories of the same class.

 > A **class** is created with the information of a **loadclass**, a **category**
 > is added with the information of a **loadcategory**.
 A loadclass or loadcategory
 > is called a loadable for short.

 If we assume, that the executable is composed of a complete set of loadcategories and loadclasses without missing dependencies, then all classes and categories will be installed ahead of `main`.
-They get installed via `__attribute__((constructor))` function calls to `mulle_objc_loadinfo_unfailing_enqueue, the **mulle-clang** compiler emits:
+They get installed via `__attribute__((constructor))` function calls to `mulle_objc_loadinfo_unfailing_enqueue`, the **mulle-clang** compiler emits:

 ![Excecutable](executable.svg)